 Just because your servicing communications pass approval cycles doesn’t mean they’ll be good for customers.
 Too often letters are convoluted with overly formal language, cluttered with jargon or legalese, and topped with an unclear call to action.
 Result?
 They go in the trash because customers can’t easily see how it’s important or relevant to them, and frankly, no one likes being lectured to or scolded.

 Any company can turn this around by championing a customer-centric initiative.
 We’ve seen both individual lines of business and an entire enterprise transform their culture and customer experience by learning to convey important messages in a friendly, conversational tone with clear and concise plain language that anyone can understand.
-Another big win is that customer-centric communications help businesses more effectively handle negative news and sensitive situations to better preserve customer relationships.
+Another big win is that customer-centric communications help businesses more effectively handle negative news and sensitive situations to increase customer retention.

 “We’re back office, customer experience isn’t relevant to us.”